Long Distance Hurdle Preview, Tips, Runners & Trends

 • Sir Harry Lewis (2 Wins)

 Looking at the winning odds over the last 20 renewals, the biggest-priced winner was Beer Goggles in 2017, winning for Richard Woollacott at odds of 40/1 under the guidance of Richard Johnson.
 Looking at the runners at the head of the market over the last 20 renewals, there have been 11 winning favourites in the race.
-Ahead of the 2025 Long Distance Hurdle, why not head over to the best racing tipster page to see what the tipsters are backing today?
+Remember to bookmark the best racing tipsters page so you can get easy access to the best OLBG racing tipsters.

 Route to the Long Distance Hurdle